jgrams/well_code_test/README.md

+Takes a CSV train schedule and prints to a webpage.

 Setup steps:

 *) naviate to root diectory
-*) gem install rspec
-*) gem install sinatra
+*) run 'gem install rspec'
-*) gem install pry
+*) run 'gem install sinatra'
 *) run 'ruby schedule_display.rb'

-Upload a schedule by going to http://localhost:4567/upload View the schedule by going to http://localhost:4567/schedule
+Upload (and view) a schedule by going to http://localhost:4567/upload View the first schedule by going to http://localhost:4567/first_schedule